 Keep it Clutter-free

 Another good layout tip is to keep it clutter-free.
 Don’t crowd everything on the page of your website.
 Generally, you want the upper part of your page to contain your “headline” or “featured item.”
 Limit the content that appears on the bottom half of your page so that your audience does not get confused or overwhelmed with all the information that you are presenting.
 You can perhaps have clickable thumbnails of related posts or products.
+This is also a good SEO practice – linking your posts to a related content makes it easier for google and users to find the gist of your business and website.

 More information about your product or service offering can also be placed on another page that your audience can navigate to by clicking a link on the main page.
 Your main page should catch your audience’s attention and give a quick rundown of what benefits they can get from what you are offering on your business blog.
 Create a compelling message and let that message be the focal point of your business blog’s layout.